rust-lang/async-book/src/01_getting_started/03_state_of_async_rust.md

 machine under the hood.
 Stack traces in async Rust typically contain details from these state machines, as well as function calls from the runtime.
-As such, interpreting stack traces can be a bit more involved than it would be in regular Rust.
+As such, interpreting stack traces can be a bit more involved than it would be in synchronous Rust.

 ### New failure modes